Software engineering is a very complex process. Software development models have been created to simplify it.

 Agile software development has been with us for about a decade.
 Many IT companies use it.
 Some businesses are so appreciative of the Agile modeling that they are now using it for non-tech projects.

 The Agile methodology helps teams spot and tackle minor issues during software development.
 It’s important before they morph into more serious problems.
 The Agile method creates continuous release cycles, where tiny incremental changes from the previous release are implemented.
-There’s product testing at each iteration.
+There’s software testing at each iteration.
 The involvement of business stakeholders and their feedback is highly welcomed in the development process.

 Scrum is one of the most popular Agile frameworks.
 It is used for the development of software products or services with special attention to continual delivery so as not to overburden the development team.
 (You can read more about Scrum Agile Model in our previous blog).

 Kanban methodology is another Agile framework whose goal is to help teams work with less friction and more effectiveness.
 Kanban system and task boards are Agile project management tools for coordinating tasks of project teams.
+Read Also: How to speed up software development

 A Kanban board helps to visually describe work at various phases of the work process.
 Each column represents a particular stage of the process.
 The board is an example of how the Kanban approach can be implemented for managing work at a personal and organizational level.